Promissory estoppel, Detrimental reliance, Reliance damages, Expectancy damages

 Professor Hillman also discusses why promissory estoppel has been so unsuccessful in the courts.
 He surmises that claimants may have overestimated the chances of success because of their failure to comprehend a judicial souring on the theory.
 Another possible explanation is that claimants often bring weak secondary claims of promissory estoppel.
 Professor Hillman leaves for another day the question of whether promissory estoppel should be more successful and whether promissory estoppel should require reliance.

 Hillman, Robert A., "Questioning the "New Consensus" on Promissory Estoppel: An Empirical and Theoretical Study" (1998).
 Cornell Law Faculty Publications.
-Paper 1069.
+1069.

 Published in: Columbia Law Review, vol. 98, no. 3 (April 1998).